Hattix.co.uk PC Hardware Collection

 To see if it was still any good for a kids' gaming machine, it was fully overwritten with AIDA64's full linear write benchmark (this is not a secure erase).
 The pending sectors, which would usually be redirected on write, just plain disappeared.
 They didn't become reallocated sectors which was very unusual.

 As of 2023, it was still in light use as a game storage drive for a 10 year old boy's "gaming" PC, a Dell Precision T5600 with two Xeon E5-2640s, 32 GB RAM, and a Geforce GTX 680 2GB.
+It was retired in early 2024 when it finally did die.

 Dell PERC H310 PERC started life as Performance Enhanced RAID Controller, but is now "PowerEdge RAID Controller".
 H310 is one of the entry level controllers and can handle SATA and SAS drives.
 It supports all the usual RAID functions such as JBOD, RAID levels 0, 1, 5, 10 and 50, can handle 32 drives (16 per RAID volume or 32 individual) and supports pass-through operation.